Yusuffrih/Sazzy-Sings/README.md

 ### User Stories

-As a perspective customer, I want:
+As a perspective customer and site user, I want:
 * To be able to view the site on a desktop computer / laptop / tablet and of course a mobile phone.
-* To be able to easily hear the voice of the site owner so that I can be well informed when deciding on whether to avail of the service.
+* To be able to quickly hear the voice of the site owner so that I can be well informed when deciding on whether to avail of the service.
-* To know what different services are on offer.
+* To know what services are on offer.
 * To know what the cost of the service is.
 * To be able to see a list of songs that the site owner can sing at my wedding.
-* To hear from previous customer about their experiences.
+* To hear from previous customers about their experiences.
 * To be able to easily contact the site owner to make a booking.
 * To be able to make a special request for a song to be sung on my wedding day.
 * To know about the site owner as they will be taking part in my wedding day.